Important: Google Maps API key requirements

 https://your-store-domain.myshopify.com/*Replace your-store-domain with your actual Shopify store name.
 This URL always ends with

-The /* at the end of each URL is crucial - it means "allow usage on all pages of this domain".
-Without it, the key might only work on the homepage!
+The /* at the end of each URL means "allow usage on all pages of this domain".
+Without it, the key will only work on the exact homepage URL.

-Note: It may take a few minutes for Google's servers to propagate these changes, so don't panic if your key doesn't work immediately.
+It may take a few minutes for Google's servers to propagate these changes.
+The key may take a few minutes to become active.

-Google Maps API charges are completely separate from your Shopify subscription or any app fees.
-However, Google provides a generous free tier that will be more than enough for majority of small and medium-sized users.
+Google Maps API charges are completely separate from your Omnium Maps subscription.
+However, Google provides a generous free tier that will be more than enough for the majority of small and medium-sized users.

 To learn more about pricing, check out these resources: